Curvilinear coordinates: Coordinates, basis, and vectors

 These basis vectors may well depend upon the position of P; it is therefore necessary that they are not assumed to be constant over a region.
-(They technically form a basis for the tangent bundle of $\mathbb{R}^3$ at P, and so are local to P.)
+(They technically form a basis for the tangent space of $\mathbb{R}^3$ at P, and so are local to P.)

 In general, curvilinear coordinates allow the natural basis vectors hi not all mutually perpendicular to each other, and not required to be of unit length: they can be of arbitrary magnitude and direction.
 The use of an orthogonal basis makes vector manipulations simpler than for non-orthogonal.
 However, some areas of physics and engineering, particularly fluid mechanics and continuum mechanics, require non-orthogonal bases to describe deformations and fluid transport to account for complicated directional dependences of physical quantities.
 A discussion of the general case appears later on this page.